ObjectModules/deploy/[Mapping]-Merging.md

 ```
 ##Overall
 ![Flow](https://hyipworld.github.io/images/github/doc/figure16.png)

+This is what the result of _The Fourth_!

-You may see that each kind of these (3) employments has four (4) process, become twelve (12) all together.
+You may see the result is remain consist of three (3) employments has four (4) process that become twelve (12) all together.
 This twelve consist of six (6) main & six (6) displaying processes.

+So where is _The Forth_?
+The Fourth is not seen everywhere.
+But The Fourth is the one that making this overall result, means _The Fourth_ is exit everywhere.
+Without _The Fourth_ all is nothing !
 #What's Next
 Please check the appearance of the overall process on _[[Overall Mapping|[Mapping]-Overall]]_.
 ***